Fluffy Vanilla Buttercream Frosting (American Buttercream)

 How Much Frosting Does This Make?

 For Cupcakes – This recipe makes enough frosting for about 24 cupcakes with a nice medium-sized swirl on top.
-If you prefer smaller swirls or just a thin layer of frosting, it could stretch a bit further.
+If you prefer smaller swirls or just a thin layer of frosting, it will stretch further.

 This recipe uses less powdered sugar than most traditional American Buttercream recipes to create a smoother, less sweet frosting.
 If you prefer a stiffer frosting for piping or need more structure for warmer conditions, you can add an extra 100 – 200g of powdered sugar without making it overly sweet.
-Just keep in mind, more sugar means a firmer texture.
+Just keep in mind, more sugar means a firmer texture a little less smooth.

 Storage – Frosting can be stored in an airtight container, in the fridge for up to three days.
 To re-whip, add half of the frosting to a heatproof bowl and microwave for 10 seconds.
 Mix using a spoon then microwave for another 5 seconds.
 The frosting should be jiggly, not melted.
 Add to the rest of the frosting and beat on medium speed for a couple minutes until smooth.